MERCERSBURG - It's nearly impossible to win a dual meet when you're forced to forfeit six bouts.

 After the first two matches were forfeited, Waynesboro already had a free 12-0 lead.
 The Indians (5-2, 2-0 MPC) expected to add to that when undefeated Aaron Layman took the mat.
 But Layman met his match in JB's Hunter Faith.
 Faith took control early, and Layman attempted to escape, Faith held him down to pick up two back points and a 4-0 lead by the end of the first period.
 He won the bout, 5-3.

 "Our whole thing is not to make mistakes, and (Aaron) just made a mistake and got taken to his back," Waynesboro coach Eric Mowen said.
 "I knew that it was going to be close, and it was a match Aaron needed for his confidence, but Hunter did a great job.
-He did exactly what he had to do."

 The Indians bounced back quickly with a pin by Colby Mowen at 126.